lscoppitto/docs-v3/docs/hardware/index.md

 [Buy now at this link](https://www.zerynth.com/products/hardware/zm1-db/)

-For more information on the ZM1-DB, Please refer to [ZM1-DB Hardware page here](ZM1-Development-Board.md)
+For more information on the ZM1-DB, Please refer to [ZM1-DB page.](ZM1-Development-Board.md)

 ### Modular Expansion System
 Zerynth Development boards offer a game-changing way of connecting and adding functionalities to your application in a simple and easy way.